 Step 5 is done to verify that all your stock transactions have been entered correctly.
 You want to do this so you know that the value of your portfolio is being tracked properly and that capital gains and losses when you sell stock will be calculated and reported correctly on your taxes.

 You'll be using a variety of reports to do this step both from bivio and from your broker including the

 Bivio transaction ledger report

 The bivio capital gain and loss report

 Bivio investment transaction lists

+A bivio transaction history report

+And a bivio Investment lot cost basis report (if you had any reorganizations during the year)

-And the bivio transaction history report From your broker you'll be looking at
+From your broker you'll be looking at

-Brokerage trade confirmation reports,

-Brokerage realized gain/loss reports and
+Brokerage trade confirmation reports, Brokerage realized gain/loss reports and

 Brokerage statements for months where reorganizations occurred.

+And an Unrealized gain/loss report (if you had any reorganizations during the year.
 Let's look at exactly what we'll do with all this information.

-The first thing you should do for this step is to compare the stock purchases and sales in the bivio transaction ledger

-to a summary list of purchases from your brokerage.
-You want to make sure these things agree:

-Purchase/Sale prices and number of shares at your broker

-And in bivio

-Purchase/Sale Dates at your broker

-And in bivio
+In the first part.
+Part 5a, you will verify purchases and sales were entered correctly Then, in part 5b, you will verify that the Capital gains and losses shown in bivio agree with what your broker shows Finally in part 5c - you will verify that reorganizations were entered correctly and also verify that any cost basis adjustments agree with what your broker shows.
+In step 5a you should compare the stock purchases and sales in the bivio transaction ledger to a summary list of purchases from your brokerage.
+You want to make sure these things agree: Purchase/Sale prices and number of shares at your broker And in bivio Purchase/Sale Dates at your broker And in bivio

-Total net amount at your broker

-And in bivio Total cash.
+Total net amount at your broker And in bivio Total cash.

+Next you will confirm that your capital gain/loss information in bivio agrees with your broker.
 Brokers will be reporting your cost basis and capital gains to the IRS.
-It is important that all the details for any stock sales you had during the year agree with your brokers information.
-One way you can find out whether your bivio records will need adjustments is to compare a report all brokers will now provide you at any time during the year called a "Realized Gain/Loss Report" With the Capital Gains and Losses Report bivio provides you Here is an example of the bivio Capital gains and losses report And the Realized Gain/Loss report from the Broker.
+It is important that all the details for any stock sales you had during the year agree with what they show.
+To do this you compare a report all brokers will now provide you at any time during the year called a "Realized Gain/Loss Report" With the Capital Gains and Losses Report bivio provides you

+Here is an example of the bivio Capital gains and losses report And the Realized Gain/Loss report from the Broker.